ainme/sublime-phpunit-gnome/readme.md

-# Sublime PHPUnit - Gnome Terminal
+# Sublime PHPUnit - Ubuntu

 This is a clone of ```adamwathan/sublime-phpunit``` for Mac Os.
 The package is for Gnome Terminal and has been tested on Ubuntu 16.04 Sublime Text 3.